wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-compliance/includes/introduction.md

-You've just finished migrating from a one hundred percent on-premises deployment to a hybrid cloud offering using Azure.
-To protect your company from litigation and to ensure emails can be retained and searched, you need to manage compliance.
+You're an administrator responsible for messaging in your organization.
+You recently migrated your organization from a 100 percent on-premises deployment to a hybrid cloud offering using Azure.
+To protect your company from litigation and to ensure you can both keep and find the right emails, you need to manage compliance.

 By the end of this module, you'll be able to:
 - Explain retention policies